yiyins2/CS320-SU23/labs/htop-df-ls/README.md

 <img src="img/wi_csv_5.png">

 - **IMPORTANT**: do not forget to close / shutdown `lab2.ipynb`, so that you get the used memory back.
-- We will continue this example during Wednesday's lecture.
+- We will continue this example during Wednesday's lecture. **TODO**